Daksh777/windows10-debloat/README.md

 You are requested to open issues, if you find any, in the respective repositories and websites linked below and not in this repository.
 # Downloads
 You can download separate archives for debloat apps, debloat scripts, misc apps and misc scripts from [here](https://github.com/Daksh777/windows10-debloat/releases).
+# My XYZ Antivirus says that ABC is a virus.
+All the files in this repository are untouched/unmodifed by me and are safe. **You are likely stumbling upon a false positive**.
+Please check for any special notes in the respective folders along with the VirusTotal link.

 ---
 # Sources